 What's Your Preferred Multi Tool?

 There are a lot of great multi tools out there.
 Which ones have you tried?
 What did you like about each and why?
 Your input is invited.
-Post an article!
+Leave a comment!